 - Arrange the top oven rack close to the top of the oven near the broiler and turn on the broiler.
 Spread the olive oil (1 tablespoon) on the center of a rimmed baking sheet (across enough surface area for the size of the salmon).

 - Place the salmon skin side up on a rimmed baking sheet on top of the oil. and season the skin side with 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper.
 Flip over so the skin side is down.
 Season the top with the remaining 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper.

 - Brush the top of the salmon with about a third, or 2 tablespoons, of the bbq sauce (don't bother getting a measuring spoon dirty- just approximate this, and lay it on thick).
-Broil on the top oven rack for about 3 minutes, and brush the top with more bbq sauce.
+Broil on high on the top oven rack for about 3 minutes, and brush the top with more bbq sauce.
 Broil for 3 more minutes, brush with bbq sauce, and again after 3-4 more minutes (for a total of 10 minutes).
 Continue broiling if necessary for a few more minutes until salmon is fully cooked (you can check it by seeing if it flakes apart easily with a fork or the internal temperature is 145 degrees F).

 - Serve with more bbq sauce if desired.

 - BBQ sauce with sugar will result in a thick, sticky, caramelized layer.
 If you use a whole30 or no-sugar sauce, keep in mind the result may be different and not thicken or brown quite as much.
 I used homemade bbq sauce.
 For a low carb version, use a low carb or no sugar BBQ sauce.